 9. Get your data!

-Now, explore the logic analyzer software and explore all the possibilities it offers!
+Now, explore the logic analyzer software and explore all the possibilities it offers with Raspberry Pi automation!
 Check it out >